-Discovery automatically runs a set of network health tests to search for network Problems,
+Discovery automatically runs a set of network health tests to search for network Problems, such as high utilization, discards, or errors on all discovered interfaces and device resources.

 The selected time Refresh Interval is the minimum time between each run of the Device Health tests.
 Tap the field to disable Device Health testing or to change the interval from the default of 10 minutes to 30 or 60 minutes.